malishav/OSCOAP/draft-selander-ace-object-security.md

     - The "protected" field, which SHALL include:

         * The "Partial Initialization Vector" parameter.
 The value is set to the Client Write Sequence Number, or the Server Write Sequence Number, depending on whether the client or server is sending the message.
 The Partial IV is a byte string (type: bstr), where the length is the minimum length needed to encode the sequence number.
+An Endpoint that receives a COSE object with a sequence number encoded with leading zeroes (i.e. longer than the minimum needed length) SHALL reject the corresponding message as malformed.

         * If the message is a CoAP request, the "kid" parameter.
 The value is set to the Context Identifier (see {{sec-context-section}}).